Kanad Hospital: Facilities

 Kanad Hospital is one of the UAE's top maternity and pediatric hospitals.
-Kanad was the first non-government hospital in the emirate of Abu Dhabi to receive the Joint Commission International Accreditation in 2007 and maintains this status until today, with a perfect score on their most recent JCI accreditation in 2023.
+Kanad was the first non-government hospital in the emirate of Abu Dhabi to receive the Joint Commission International Accreditation in 2007 and maintains this status until today, with a perfect score on its most recent JCI accreditation in 2023.
 The hospital has specialized men's, women's, and children's health centers and, as of 2024, has departments of anesthesiology, ENT, ophthalmology, general surgery, pediatrics, neurology, psychiatry, cardiology, orthopedics, urology, obstetrics, endocrinology and radiology.
+The hospital also includes a Level III Neonatal Intensive Care Unit (NICU).

 Currently, Kanad Hospital handles over 200,000 outpatient visits annually, admits 8,000 patients, and performs nearly 4,000 deliveries per year.